 Centuries old houses are almost common in Ma.
 Imagine finding a massive Victorian mansion for sale - maybe even a castle.
 They exist in many styles and varieties.
 You can find them right here.

 These beautiful, 7,000 square foot plus drool-worthy homes set the standard.
 Most luxurious, move-in-ready mansions, these days, start in the millions of dollars - no matter how old.
 But, you can find one of these historic estates for far less if you are willing to get away from Boston and do a bit of work.

 Victorian style houses, dating back to the mid-to-late 19th century "Victorian Era," are well sought after today.
 An early American revival of the earlier Queen Anne style in England, "Queen Anne Victorian" homes are characterized by their castle-like feel - tall and narrow with ornate decorative trim and multiple high sloping roof-lines.
-Still there is no shortage of antique homes using this eclectic architectural style in Ma - and its many variations, like Gothic Revival and Italianate style.
+Still there is no shortage of antique homes using this eclectic architectural style in Ma - and its many variations, like Greek Revival.